Jacamar Orejiblanco

 White-eared Jacamar

-Habitat: White-eared Jacamars are typically found in lowland tropical forests and forest edges.
+Habitat: White-eared Jacamars are found in lowland tropical forests and forest edges.
 They prefer habitats with tall trees, especially near rivers and streams, where they find suitable perches for hunting insects.

 Behavior: These birds are often observed perched quietly as they scan the surroundings for flying insects.
 Once they spot prey, they will sally out to catch it in mid-air with a quick, darting flight.
 White-eared Jacamars are usually solitary or found in pairs.